supersjellie/openhab-water-meter/README.md

 # openHAB-water-meter (pulse sensor)

 ## Summary
 Setup for using a watermeter in openHAB using a pulsecounter constructed with a Hall-effect proximity sensor.
 It's made with a few components (can be used independant).
 A Arduino sketch for the pulsecounting posting results over a serial USB connection.
-A nodeJS progam that reads this and creates an JSON webservice that openHAB can use.
+A nodeJS progam that reads this and creates an JSON webservice that openHAB can (optionally) use.
 Last a thing and widget to make this easier.

 ![example 1](images-wiki/watermeter.png?raw=true)

 Features
-1. Measures total,current, recent water usage based on one of half liter pulses and display it in an openHAB widget (optimized for tiled dashboard)
+1. Measures total,current, recent water usage based on one of half liter pulses and (optionally) display it in an openHAB widget (optimized for tiled dashboard)
 2. http://hostname:3002/water
 	* Water meter readings in JSON format of total, current flow, last useage and other statistics
 3. http://hostname:3002/total/number